sashatr/sdf_playground/README.md

 --------------------------------------------------------------------------------------------------------------

 ### *Conclusions:*
- - Even the simplest fully-connected models with a small number of layers are able to simulate SFD functions
+ - Even the simplest fully-connected models with a small number of layers are able to simulate SFD functions.
  - One-dimensional convolution is an effective method for this task.
-Even without normalization, it described the mesh well, and the weight of the model is less than the compressed files.
+Even without normalization, it describes the mesh well, and the weight of the model is less than the mesh file.
  - After a large number of experiments, such models will describe mesh objects well using less resources.
  - This is a great area for research ;)
 --------------------------------------------------------------------------------------------------------------